arsaboo/beets-plexsync/README.md

 The following features are implemented in `plexsync`:

 * `beet plexsync [-f]`: allows you to import all the data from your Plex library inside beets.
 Run the command `beet plexsync` and it will obtain `guid`, `ratingkey`, `userrating`, `skipcount`, `viewcount`, `lastviewedat`, `lastratedat`, and `plex_updated`.
-See details about these attributes [here](https://python-plexapi.readthedocs.io/en/latest/modules/audio.html).
+See details about these attributes [here][plaxapi].
 By default, `plexsync` will not overwrite information for tracks that are already rated.
 If you want to overwrite all the details again, use the `-f` flag, i.e., `beet plexsync -f` will force update the entire library with fresh information from Plex.
 This can be useful if you have made significant changes to your Plex library (e.g., updated ratings).

 * `beet plexsyncrecent`: If you have a large library, `beets plexsync -f` can take a long time.
 To update only the recently updated tracks, use `beet plexsyncrecent` to update the information for tracks listened in the last 7 days.

 * `plexplaylistadd` and `plexplaylistremove` to add or remove tracks from Plex playlists.
-These commands should be used in conjunction with beets [queries](https://beets.readthedocs.io/en/latest/reference/query.html?highlight=queries) to provide the desired items.
+These commands should be used in conjunction with beets [queries][queries_] to provide the desired items.
 Use the `-m` flag to provide the playlist name to be used.

    ** To add all country music tracks with `plex_userrating` greater than 5 in a playlist `Country`, you can use the command `beet plexplaylistadd -m Country genre:"Country" plex_userrating:5..`